EmilionR/card-battle-pp2/README.md

 ## Development Process

+I came up with the idea of the game and a general approach for how to make it, making sure to leave space in the planning to figure out new aspects of javascript required to make it work.

 The first challenge I encountered was creating a functional method for shuffling the decks.
 My first attempts gave poor results, with biased shuffling and ignored indices.
 After analyzing popular array randomizing functions such as the Fisher-Yates shuffle algorithm, I came up with a new solution that works as intended regardless of array size.

+Another hurdle I had to overcome was handling the data given by the user and making it persist.
+I chose to use local storage for this, rather than exporting js modules or lumping everything together in a huge tangle of code.

+Throughout the process, I've refactored functions to make them as flexible and non-repetitive as I can.
+If I want to change the number of cards in hand, the card values, or even the game rules - I can do so by simply changing one or two variables without anything breaking.

 ## Features

 ### Existing Features